premithk/documentation/en/contributing/framework/troubleshooting-appveyor.md

 Your RDP session is limited by overall build time (60 min).
 All work will be destroyed when the limit is reached so keep working notes on your local computer.
 If you need more time then locate your branch in the AppVeyor build history and rebuild the commit.

-Please don't litter in our repository, delete your temporary branch when you have finished troubleshooting.
+> **Warning** Please don't litter in our repository; delete your temporary branch when you have finished troubleshooting.

 ## Retrying a failed build